opendatahub-io/distributed-workloads/images/runtime/ray/cuda/README.md

 # Ray Runtime Container Image

-Default base container image for Ray in OpenShift AI.
+CUDA enabled container image for Ray in OpenShift AI.

 It includes the following layers:
 * UBI 9